As survey shows most kids are prevented from walking and cycling by traffic danger

 Brake, the road safety charity

 A national campaign launched today (19 November) is appealing to drivers and authorities to GO 20, to bring about a 2012 legacy of safe walking and cycling for everyone.
-Brake, the road safety charity, alongside a GO 20 coalition, is appealing to drivers to slow down to 20mph around homes, schools and shops.
-The coalition is also calling for 20mph limits to become the norm across built-up areas, so children and adults can walk and cycle for their health and enjoyment, and for cheap and sustainable travel, without being or feeling endangered.
+Brake, the road safety charity, is appealing to drivers to slow down to 20mph around homes, schools and shops and calling for 20mph limits to become the norm across built-up areas, so children and adults can walk and cycle for their health and enjoyment, and for cheap and sustainable travel, without being or feeling endangered.

-As the GO 20 campaign is launched in Road Safety Week through street parties and demonstrations across the UK (see below), a survey of more than 8,000 children age 7-11 by Brake, Brain Injury Group and Specsavers reveals how children are affected by danger from fast traffic:
+As the GO 20 campaign is launched in Road Safety Week through events and demonstrations across the UK, a survey of more than 8,000 children age 7-11 by Brake, Brain Injury Group and Specsavers reveals how children are affected by danger from traffic: